 Cemento Bayano (Cemex)

-- Acting as Panamanian counsel to Grupo Unidos por el Canal, the contractor of the Panama Canal expansion project to construct a third set of locks, in three international arbitration proceedings brought against the Panama Canal Authority, as the employer, arising out of its construction contract with the client.
+- Acting as Panamanian counsel to Grupo Unidos por el Canal, the contractor of the Panama Canal Third Set of Locks expansion project, in three related international arbitration proceedings under ICC rules and seated in Miami, Florida, brought against the Panama Canal Authority, as the employer.

 Empresa de Distribución Eléctrica Chiriquí

 - Acting for Petroterminal de Panamá in multiple actions brought against the Municipality of Barú relating to the construction permit for the repair of a dock owned by the client.

 - Acting for Sonoma and Sonoma Panamá in an appeal brought against a judgment of the Superior Court of the First Judicial District, which ruled that FCC Construcción and Constructora Meco should pay the client the amount of $25m.

 - Acting for Obras Portuarias Coatzacoalcos and Matrix Concesiones in opposing an appeal against the granting of an arbitral award to the client following ICC proceedings over the violation of an contract for the construction of the Coatzacoalcos underwater tunnel in Mexico.